 For more information on childcare costs across various states, read the article below from Babycenter.com.

-Daycare expenses in the U.S. are expensive and continue to rise.
-It's important to do your research before choosing a childcare provider.
+Daycare in the U.S. is expensive and will continue to rise.
+It’s important to do your research before choosing a childcare provider.
 For expats relocating to the U.S. through their employer, a good option is to ask your onsite Human Resources (HR) representative or other colleagues with children of the same age group to get their feedback and recommendations.